MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 1. When you identify the disk number of your flash drive, use `diskpart` to prepare the drive so you can use it as a bootable installation drive:

     > [!WARNING]
-    >The following commands will erase everything on the flash drive.
+    >The following commands erase everything on the flash drive.

     Enter the following commands from within `diskpart`, where Disk 1 is the flash drive: